 He fought against his forced imprisonment, all the way to the Supreme Court.
 Today, the National Park Service helps interpret the dark history behind World War II incarceration camps.

-In 1942, a 23-year-old welder from Oakland, California, refused to be incarcerated in a government camp because of his ethnicity.
+In 1942, a 23-year-old welder from Oakland, California, refused to be incarcerated in a government-run prison because of his ethnicity.
 Fred Korematsu, the American-born son of Japanese immigrants, defied a presidential mandate during wartime and took a stand against racism — a fight that lasted for decades and earned him a legacy as a civil rights pioneer.

 Korematsu’s story is not widely known, though three state governments are helping to change that by declaring January 30 Fred Korematsu Day — the first such holiday honoring an Asian American.